hanabi1224/sccache-action/README.md

     # Optional
     cache-key: sccache-ubuntu-latest
     # Optional
+    cache-save: true
+    # Optional
     release-name: latest
     # Optional
     arch: x86_64-unknown-linux-musl
 ```

 - The `release-name` parameter is the version name listed in [sccache's release page](https://github.com/mozilla/sccache/releases).
 - The `arch` parameter is the string included in the binary release `.tar.gz`.
-For ubuntu, use "x86\_64-unknown-linux-musl".
+For ubuntu, use "x86_64-unknown-linux-musl".